Kotlin/kotlin-by-example/examples/05_Collections/07_firstlast.md

 //sampleEnd

-   println("First $first, last $last") println("First starts with 'f' is $firstF, last starts with 'z' is $firstZ") println("First ends with 'f' is $lastF, last ends with 'z' is $lastZ") }
+   println("First $first, last $last") println("First starts with 'f' is $firstF, first starts with 'z' is $firstZ") println("Last ends with 'f' is $lastF, last ends with 'z' is $lastZ") }
 ```